 The test that started in April will be rolled out to all advertisers.
 I reached out to Facebook, and here is the statement I received from Afsheen Ali, Product Marketing Manager at Facebook, regarding why the change is being made and how it will impact advertisers:

 Our research has shown that people demonstrate a preference for ads with less text.
-Previously, if 20% of an ad image’s area was text, it was not approved to run on Facebook, Instagram or the Audience Network.
+Previously, if 20% of an ad image’s area was text, it was not approved to run on Facebook, Instagram or the Audience Network is a network of mobile apps that have been approved to monetize their apps with ads.
+This is how you can show your Meta ads to people while they are away from the Meta family of apps.
+Audience Network and associated groups are among your placement selection options in the ad set.
+More.
 We’ve heard from some advertisers that this can be confusing, as it’s not always clear that an ad does not meet the policy requirements until after creative has been submitted.
 We are shifting to a new solution to improve this experience which allows advertisers more flexibility while still allowing us to maintain an enjoyable experience for people.

 The Change to Text in Ad Images

 This change hasn’t yet been rolled out to me, so for now I’ll refer back to the article I wrote in April.
 Facebook assures me that my original post was accurate.